-How did you get through the COVID-19 pandemic restrictions?
+How do you get through the COVID-19 pandemic restrictions?

 Did everyone just run home or was your business home run?